1. Have a clearly defined goal.

 31. Decrease your rest periods.

 Three or four 45 minute heavy lifting sessions will get you strong, but you won’t necessarily be well conditioned or healthy.
 You want to have all three covered.
 The body is meant to move everyday.
 It’s how we evolved.
 If you only strength train three days you should definitely be out doing something active another two or three days.
+Even if it’s just going for a walk or doing some mobility work get moving.

 33. Take one day completely off.